-Knee sleeve thickness depends on your goals: you should get 5mm knee sleeves if you’re looking to train in CrossFit or Weightlifting, or 7mm knee sleeves if you’re a weightlifter or powerlifter looking for more support.
+Knee sleeve thickness depends on your goals: you should get 5mm knee sleeves if you’re looking to train in fitness or Weightlifting, or 7mm knee sleeves if you’re a weightlifter or powerlifter looking for more support.

 If you’re not competing in a sport, you should get 5mm knee sleeves or train without knee supports.

 There’s no single winner in the contest between 5mm vs 7mm knee sleeves.
-5mm sleeves are perfect for CrossFit and light support in Weightlifting.
+5mm sleeves are perfect for fitness and light support in Weightlifting.
 7mm knee supports are superior for Powerlifting and heavy Weightlifting where you need more support and ‘bounce’.

 We’ve highlighted products that show off the best of both styles.
 What’s important is getting the thickness that suits your needs and your training goals.